Kossekaras/EnergyDirectAuctions/README.md

 # EnergyDirectAuctions
-Designing and implementing Local Energy Market application using Blockchain technologies
+Designing and implementing a Local Energy Market application using Blockchain technologies